byakugan-1/byakugan.io/_posts/2025-02-20-passport-core-guide.md

 When you receive your Passport, make sure the box and seal on the carton are intact to confirm that the package has not been opened.
 A software verification of the device's authenticity and integrity will also be carried out when it is set up.

 ![Image](/assets/img/passport-core-guide-images/02.webp)

+> If the box or seal shows signs of tampering, stop setup and contact the seller to avoid using a compromised device.
+{: .prompt-danger }

 Box contents include :